Eskikaraağaç, Karacabey

-Eskikaraağaç is a village in the Karacabey district of Bursa Province in Turkey.
+Eskikaraağaç is a neighbourhood in the municipality and district of Karacabey, Bursa Province in Turkey.
+Its population is 199 (2022).

 The village is located on a very small peninsula, inshore of Lake Uluabat.
-The local community is composed of people who immigrated from Drama, Greece in 1924 as a result of population exchange between Greece and Turkey, and people who immigrated from Bulgaria in 1937.
+The local community is composed of people who emigrated from Drama, Greece, in 1924 as a result of population exchange between Greece and Turkey, and people who immigrated from Bulgaria in 1937.